Ealing comedies

-The Ealing comedies is an informal name for a series of comedy films produced by the London-based Ealing Studios during a ten-year period from 1947 to 1957.
+The Ealing comedies is an informal name for a series of comedy films produced by the London-based Ealing Studios between 1947 and 1957.
 Often considered to reflect Britain's post-war spirit, the most celebrated films in the sequence include Kind Hearts and Coronets (1949), Whisky Galore!
 (1949), The Lavender Hill Mob (1951), The Man in the White Suit (1951) and The Ladykillers (1955).
 Hue and Cry (1947) is generally considered to be the earliest of the cycle, and Barnacle Bill (1957) the last, although some sources list Davy (1958) as the final Ealing comedy.
 Many of the Ealing comedies are ranked among the greatest British films, and they also received international acclaim.

 History

 Relatively few comedy films were made at Ealing Studios until several years after World War II.
 The 1939 film Cheer Boys Cheer, featuring the rivalry between two brewing companies, one big and modernist, the other small and traditional, has been characterised as a prototype of later films.
 One of the few other films that can be seen as a direct precursor to the Ealing comedies is Saloon Bar (1940), in which the regulars of a public house join forces to clear the name of the barmaid's boyfriend who has been accused of murder.
 Other wartime comedies featuring actors such as Tommy Trinder, Will Hay and George Formby were generally in a broader music hall tradition and had little in common with the later Ealing comedy films.
 Ealing made no comedy films at all in 1945 and 1946.